aroramrinaal/Spotistats/README.md

   - `matplotlib`: A plotting library for creating static, animated, and interactive visualizations.
   - `seaborn`: A statistical data visualization library based on matplotlib.
   - `wordcloud`: A library for generating word clouds from text.

+## Contents of the .zip File

+When you download your Spotify extended streaming history, you will receive a .zip file.
+After extracting the .zip file, the folder structure will look like this: